Setup your Radar

 Local network (recommended) #

-The dashboard runs on HTTPS (port 443) and is accessible to any device on your local network.
-The Pi generates a self-signed TLS certificate on first boot; HTTP requests on port 80 redirect to HTTPS automatically.
-Your router firewall blocks external access by default, and no data leaves the network.
+The dashboard runs on HTTPS (port 443) and is reachable from devices on the same network.
+The Pi generates a local TLS certificate on first boot, and HTTP requests on port 80 redirect to HTTPS automatically.
+Unless you configure port forwarding or another remote-access path, the dashboard stays on your local network.

 Best practices: